LeckerenSirupwaffeln/Space-Snake-Game-QT-Creator/README.md

 QT += core gui
 QT += multimedia

   **Note: Music only works if you drop the music folder next to the .exe build.
-This is because QT can't handle the size of these music files in its native resource pack feature.**
+This is because QT can't handle the size of these music files in its native resource pack feature, so the music has to be loaded locally by the .exe**